magnus-engstroem/Functions/README.md

 #### `summarization_pipe.py`

-A pipe which uses the `flan-t5` to summarize text
+A pipe which uses the `flan-t5` as a `transformers.pipeline` to summarize text

 (May require a restart of the pipelines container)